iotaledger/tips/text/0005-white-flag/0005-white-flag.md

 This ordering is then defined as a [topological ordering](https://en.wikipedia.org/wiki/Topological_sorting) because it respects the dependency of messages, ensuring that the `parent1` and `parent2` of a message are applied before it.
-Since there are multiple valid topological orders for the same graph and in order to avoid conflicting ledger states it is required that all nodes apply messages in the exact same order.
+Since there are multiple valid topological orders for the same graph and, to avoid conflicting ledger states, it is required that all nodes apply messages in the exact same order.

 For this reason, this RFC propose an order that has to be rigorously followed by all node implementations.
 This order is